How are conservation areas chosen?

 They are chosen because they are considered to have special architectural or historic interest locally and regionally rather than nationally.

 Conservation areas usually comprise groups of historic buildings and/or areas of attractive landscape.
-They can be large or small and may range from a whole town to a small square or village green.
 Conservation areas in the borough vary from larger rural villages to Newcastle-under-Lyme town centre and cover parts of the Trent and Mersey and the Shropshire Union canals.
-An area's special character comes from a lot of factors including layout of roads, paths boundaries and street furniture.
+An area's special character comes from a lot of factors including layout of roads, paths and boundaries.
 All features are recognised as part of its character.

 There are currently 21 conservation areas in the borough.
 The areas are set out below with the date they were designated and any amendments.